p-org/peasy-ide-vscode/Docs/docs/gettingStarted.md

 * Enter [*"P Extension"*](vscode:extension/PLanguage.p-extension) in the marketplace search box and select the extension
 * Click on the install button to download and install the PEasy extension

-!!! note

-    It is recommended to restart the VS Code after installation
+!!! note "It is recommended to restart the VS Code after installation"

 ## **Creating your First P Project**